East Coast Economic Corridor: The economic corridor development strategy

 Economic corridor development (ECD) is an approach that integrates and synergizes industry, infrastructure, logistics, and urbanization through industrial production clusters linked to urban centers and international gateways by an efficient multimodal transport network.
 A successful ECD strategy requires quality infrastructure and a policy framework that contributes to an efficient industrial base, attracts investment in the manufacturing sector, and facilitates production for domestic and export markets.
 Urban centers within a corridor are not only major markets for manufactured and imported goods, but also sources of labor, technology, knowledge, and innovation.

 GoI is currently building a host of industrial corridors across the country.
-Alongside ECEC, four more industrial corridor projects (Delhi-Mumbai, Chennai-Bengaluru, Bengaluru-Mumbai, and Amritsar Kolkata) have been identified, planned and launched by the GoI.
-These corridors are spread across India, with strategic focus on inclusive development to provide an impetus to industrialization and planned urbanization.
+Alongside ECEC, four more industrial corridor projects (Delhi-Mumbai, Chennai-Bengaluru, Bengaluru-Mumbai, and Amritsar Kolkata) have been identified, planned, and launched by the GoI.
+These corridors are spread across India, with a strategic focus on inclusive development to provide an impetus to industrialization and planned urbanization.